What is AI Augmented Architecture — and why it matters for EA teams in 2026

 What augmentation is not

 AI Augmented Architecture is not autonomous AI doing EA work.
 Every automation in the discipline operates with a human in the loop.
-An element generation agent proposes elements and waits for architect approval.
+An element-generation step proposes elements and waits for architect approval.
 A governance checker flags issues and presents them for review.
-The automation removes the manual process, not the architectural accountability.
+The decisions that carry risk stay with the person who can be held responsible for them.

 The structured path to getting there

-Related: Why your Sparx EA repository is the most underused data asset in your AI strategy · What 70–80% of architect time actually goes on
+Your Sparx EA repository is the most underused data asset in your AI strategy